McEachern History, Family Crest & Coats of Arms

 Spelling variations are a very common occurrence in records of early Scottish names.
 They result from the repeated and inaccurate translations that many names went through in the course of various English occupations of Scotland.
 McEachern has been spelled MacEachern, MacEachen, MacEachan, MacEachin, MacEachren and many more.

 Early Notables of the McEachern family (pre 1700)

-More information is included under the topic Early McEachern Notables in all our PDF Extended History products and printed products wherever possible.
+Another 63 words (4 lines of text) are included under the topic Early McEachern Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the McEachern family to Ireland

 Some of the McEachern family moved to Ireland, but this topic is not covered in this excerpt.